 4. TRY to remember you are not a bad parent for sometimes giving the children fish fingers for dinner two days running.
-It will probably not scar your children for life to watch three episodes of Thomas in a row after a rubbish night, and you will not burn in hell if you give playgroup a miss.
-Negative thoughts are probably the exhaustion talking, so tell them to shut the hell up.
+It will probably not scar your children for life to watch three episodes of Thomas in a row and you will not burn in hell if you give playgroup a miss.
+These negative thoughts are just the exhaustion talking, so tell them to shut the hell up.

 6. WINE.
 I am not sure why drowning your sorrows get such a bad press.
 I am definitely NOT encouraging binge drinking (anyone who has ever experienced a hangover plus baby will know it is so not worth it) but a little wine once the kids are asleep is a great way to relax and pretend you are a normal grown-up person who sips leisurely on glass of Sauvignon Blanc of an evening (or for at least 45 minutes between baby-wakings).

 7. NEVER ever look at the clock in the middle of the night.
 You will just waste precious minutes adding up how much potential sleep time you have left.
 Then you will waste more minutes stressing about it.